 The Fresno State Quarter Horse Unit (QHU) offers a unique opportunity for Fresno State students to raise and manage quarter horses.
 It provides a setting for animal science classes covering breeding and selection; nutritional investigations; health and disease control; general horse handling techniques; internship work and other related activities.

 The unit also operates as a breeding enterprise.
-It houses approximately 50 horses; some 15 are broodmares and the rest are weanlings, yearlings and two- and three-year-olds.
-The unit stands two stallions which breed to Fresno State's mares and outside mares.
-The young horses are raised for sale.
-Well-bred quarter horse yearlings, 2-year-olds and 3-year-olds, and broodmares are for sale at all times.
-The unit is open to the general public.
-Visitors are welcome any time during daylight hours to view the facilities and learn more about our programs and horses for sale.
+It houses approximately 25 horses; some 10 are broodmares and the rest are weanlings, yearlings and two- and three-year-olds.
+The young horses are raised for sale and are available after weaning.
+Well-bred quarter horse 2-year-olds and 3-year-olds, and broke horses are for sale as available.
+Tours of the unit can be arranged by contacting the unit manager.

 Student Horse Center